 F Visa (I-20)

-This type of US student visa is for international students who are intending to pursue an academic degree at an accredited US college or university, or to study English at a university or intensive English language institute.
+The primary purpose of this type of US student visa is for international students to pursue a full-time academic degree at an accredited US college or university, or to study English at a university or intensive English language institute.
 There are three types of F visa:

 - F-1 visas for full-time students.